 - Developers can choose any one of the above two methods depending on the service provider.

 So, if you liked the blog post and you appreciate the efforts Samsung has put in improving Knox, then don’t forget to share this article.

-Enterprises, MDM vendors, and application developers who are interested in adding SSO to their apps can find more resources on SEAP
+Enterprises, EMM vendors, and application developers who are interested in adding SSO to their apps can find more resources on SEAP